 SLCFR has a permanent property taxing rate of $1.0335/$1000 of assessed value.
 The District voters approved an Operations and Staffing Levy of $0.047/$1000 in 2012, which has been crucial in maintaining essential District services.
 Without the 2012 voter approved Operations and Staffing Levy, the District would be unable to provide advanced life support ambulance services due to forced staffing reductions, negatively affecting station staffing in Creswell and Cottage Grove.

 SLCFR currently has 21 career operations personnel assigned to three shifts, consisting of seven personnel per shift.
-Each shift has a Division Chief/Paramedic, Captain/Paramedic, two Engineer/Paramedics, and three Firefighter/Paramedics working 48 hours on 96 hours off duty.
+Each shift has a Division Chief/Paramedic, two Captain/Paramedics, two Engineer/Paramedics, and two Firefighter/Paramedics working 48 hours on and 96 hours off duty.
 The career staff are supplemented by a dedicated force of Resident FF/EMTs and Community Reserve FF/EMTs.
 The administrative branch of the District consist of the Fire Chief, Fire Marshall (July 2017), and two administrative personnel.
 The District now handles approximately 11 calls per day, compared to 8 calls per day in 2011.